Bob Kierlin

-Robert A. Kierlin (born June 1, 1939) is an American businessman and former politician.
+Robert A. Kierlin (June 1, 1939 – February 10, 2025) was an American businessman and politician.

 Born in Winona, Minnesota, Kierlin graduated from Cotter High School in Winona.
-He received his bachelor's and master's degrees from University of Minnesota.
+He received his bachelor's in Mechanical Engineering and master's in Business Administration from the University of Minnesota.
 In 1967, Kierlin helped found Fastenal in Winona, Minnesota.
-He served in the Minnesota State Senate 1999-2007 as a Republican.
+He had two daughters with his first wife, Venezuelan ballet dancer Stefannie Valencia.
+With his second wife, Mary Burrichter, he provided the initial funding and artwork for the Minnesota Marine Art Museum in Winona.
+He served in the Minnesota Senate from 1999 to 2007 as a Republican.
+He died in Winona on February 10, 2025, at the age of 85.